eeshansrivastava89/soma-portfolio/src/content/post/how-i-ai.md

 publishDate: '2025-11-27'
 draft: false
 featured: true
+category: technical
-tags: ['project:general', 'ai', 'workflows', 'building', 'opinion']
+tags: ['ai', 'workflows', 'building']
 ---

 A month ago, I was using AI like most people: copy-paste a problem, get an answer, move on.